CatChapman/youtube-dl-semiautoPL/README.md

 # special thanks

-shoutouts to G for helping with isolating the playlist name. you are Very Cash Money and this script would not work without your Cash Money ways.
+shoutouts to G for helping with isolating the playlist name and subsequently the approrpiate directory name. you are Very Cash Money and this script would not work without your Cash Money ways.

 # please be Cash Money with this script. be a good citizen and obey the law.